 Students will further strengthen their understanding and appreciation of fractions and decimals.
 Challenging content and the exchange of ideas will foster a deeper understanding of number sense in preparation for later algebraic studies.
 The course also introduces several topics in the areas of geometry, statistics and probability.

-This grammar math course is best suited for student ages 12-13 who desire additional opportunities to build stronger foundations in their concrete understanding of math concepts before entering the more abstract phase of their math education.
+This Grammar Math course builds on the precursor, Math 6, and is best suited for students aged 12-13 who desire additional opportunities to build stronger foundations in their concrete understanding of math concepts before entering the more abstract phase of their math education.

-Students who complete this course successfully are well prepared for Algebra I.
+Students who complete this course successfully are well-prepared for Pre-Algebra and may be prepared for Algebra 1.